radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/node-details.md

 ---
 # Update and Monitor Environment Nodes

-This guide outlines the required steps adjust the number of nodes in an environment and to monitor the status details of a specific node.
+This guide describes how to adjust the number of nodes in an environment and to monitor the status details of a specific node.
 The *Overview* tab provides a high-level view of all FID node statuses for quick monitoring of cluster health.
 Each individual node has a detailed view that provides further information on the status and health of a given node.

 ## Adjust number of nodes